You just poured everything you had into an epic piece of content.

-Instead, you need a long-term content promotion plan that includes driving traffic to your post right away, and laying the groundwork for future traffic.
+Instead, you need a long-term content promotion plan and a content distribution strategy that includes driving traffic to your post right away, and laying the groundwork for future traffic.

 So we rounded up a few blog post distribution ideas you (hopefully) haven’t already read about 15 times this month.

 They’re simple, they’re staples, and they’re effective.
 But for some reason, they don’t always get the love that other promotion tactics do.

 Let’s get started.

 By now, most content marketers already know you can’t just share a blog post once.
 But it’s still important enough to name first.